The French Manor’s Interesting History

 One of Joseph Hirshhorn’s daughters, Naomi Hirshhorn Campbell (AKA the “Old Lady of the Hills”) kindly posted some great “Then and Now” photos of what her family lovingly called the “Huckleberry Hill Farm”, now known as The French Manor.
 Visit her blog here.

 After Dan’s death, Carolyn sold the French Manor to Ron and Mary Kay Logan, owners and operators of the nearby Sterling Inn.
 Ron had thirty years of inn-keeping expertise and saw the French Manor as an opportunity to create a uniquely elegant inn.
 Since purchasing the property in 1990, the Logan’s have transformed the French Manor into a full-service romantic country inn.
 They have endeavored to keep the elegant flavor of the manor while making subtle and important changes.
 The kitchen was upgraded to accommodate dinner service and, the unoccupied Carriage House was remodeled into a guesthouse with two rooms and two suites.
 Most recently the Logan’s constructed the La Maisonneuve building (meaning the New House in French), which now houses six romantic suites each with a fireplace, whirlpool tub and a private balcony with the view of the Northern Pocono Mountains.

 While we cherish our rich history and of the surrounding area, enjoy our new additions to The French Manor Inn!
 Our new Green Spa, Le Spa Foret, offers 5 additional fireplace and whirlpool suites all with private balconies with inspiring views.
-An indoor pool, as well as a fitness room, will add to the experience on your next stay to The French Manor!
+An indoor pool, as well as a dry sauna, will add to the experience on your next stay to The French Manor!